Just to keep you all up to date. We requested an oral answer from the Minister for PER and this was it. I replied to Minister for Culture etc.

 “The Dáil has become a creature of the civil service ……. and are taking power further and further away from the people.

 An administrative structure has been quietly created: a nightmare of quangos, subsidiary public service organisations, satellite companies and organisations and committees of one sort or another.
 (Think NewERA).
-Its just not good enough.
+It’s just not good enough.
 The civil and public service needs a more proactive, efficient, accountable, and transparent mindset.

 The country deserves better than a 100-year-old engine with poor acceleration, whose clutch is stuck.